-Although an "info.rkt" file contains a module declaration, the declaration has a highly constrained form.
+Although an "info.rkt" file contains a module declaration, the declaration has a highly

+'''

+constrained form.
 It must match the following grammar of info-module:

+info-module = (module info info-mod-path

+decl

+'''

-The fields specified in an "info.rkt" file are documented in §4 "Package Metadata" for packages and in §6.3 "Controlling raco setup with "info.rkt" Files"
+The fields specified in an "info.rkt" file are documented in §4 "Package Metadata" for packages and in §6.3 "Controlling raco setup with "info.rkt" Files" for collections.

-for collections.